Symplectos/bell0wiki/src/content/docs/gamedev/gamedev.md

 DirectX SDK, which, since Windows 8, is included as part of the Windows SDK, and a basic knowledge of [C++](http://www.stroustrup.com/C++.html).

 Please note that **none of the following tutorials have been revisited or edited**.
-They might be outdated.
+Most of them were written between 2017 and 2019.
+They might thus be outdated.
 There might be a ton of grammatical mistakes, the explanations might not be well written, and the code might not be optimized.
 Nonetheless, the demos run fine, and there is enough material for anyone to learn something new.
 Thank you for your understanding.